Welcome to the JLSMS School Counselors' Homepage!!

-- Career Exploration: Students explore their own interest, strength, values & the relationship to the world of work.
+- Career Exploration: Students explore their own interest, strength, values & the relationship to the world of work on Family Connections.

 - Thomas Jefferson High School for Science and Technology: School Counselors coordinate the application process for 8th graders interested in the magnet school in Alexandria, Virginia.

-- Academy of Science: Eighth grade school counselor helps to coordinate the application process for 8th graders interested in this program housed at Dominion High School in Sterling, VA.
+- Academy of Science: Eighth grade school counselor helps to coordinate the application process for the STEM focused high school program house at Dominion High School in Sterling.

-- Career Fair: Each Fall, community members visit our 8th grade students to further educate them about various professions.
+- Career Fair: Each fall, community members visit our eighth grade students to further educate them about various professions.

-- Student Assistance Services: Interested students, with parental permission, may seek guidance from a representative of Loudoun County Mental Health Services.
+- Student Referral for Assessment Program: Interested students, with parental permission, may seek guidance from a representative of Mental Health, Substance Abuse, and Developmental Services.

-- Services for Substance Abuse Referrals: Students with potential alcohol/drug abuse may be referred for educational service.
+- Substance Abuse Referrals: Students with potential alcohol/drug abuse may be referred for educational service.

 - Violence Prevention: Students in each grade receive instruction on recognizing and preventing aggressive/harassing behaviors.